MikeBusuttil/kaggle/README.md

 #### attempt #5

-- use the lasso regression model
+- why the discrepancy with Erik's?
-  - tune it right
-- generate sale price with a weighted average where lasso has 2x weight
-- implement what others have done and see how it compares
-  - ensure Erik's training values are the same as mine
+  - generate the output multiple times (on both sides) and see if it changes each time
-    - write script that gets both CSV's to the same order & look for differences
+  - write script that gets both training CSV's to the same order & look for differences
+- submit
 - clean up transformation functions:
   - kill garage_year and other functions which can instead rely on the improved "apply" transformation
   - find more readable way of grouping similar approaches